thephpleague/flysystem/adapter/memory.md

 # Memory Adapter

-This adapter keeps the filesystem completely in memory, useful when you need a filesystem but won't want it persisted.
+This adapter keeps the filesystem completely in memory.
+This is useful when you need a filesystem, but don't want it persisted.

 ## Installation